EPHESIANS

 God understands our feelings, but directs us to love our enemies and remember that He is in control.
 Don't take these feelings out on others, but show them Jesus' love, and He will take care of the situation in His way.
 (DRM 1/14/12)

-5:2 and walk in love, just as Christ also loved you, and gave Himself up for us, an offering and a sacrifice to God as a fragrant aroma.
+5:1, 2 Therefore be imitators of God, as beloved children; 2and walk in love, just as Christ also loved you, and gave Himself up for us, an offering and a sacrifice to God as a fragrant aroma.

-There's a lot in this verse!
+[re: 5:2] There's a lot in this verse!
 Love and compassion seem to go together for me recently.
 Walking in love seems to me to be compassion for others.
 That's easy.
 The hard part is to let them know that you care about them - and their souls.
 (DRM 9/23/2000)

 5:3 But immorality or any impurity or greed must not even be named among you, as is proper among saints;